DONGChuan/DONGChuan.github.io/_posts/2016-04-20-MySQL-Index.md

 ⋅⋅⋅So we could consider about setting index for age, city in `WHERE` or username in `JOIN`. **Only one index can be used per SELECT/statement in the query**

-> Index works with these operators <,<=,=,>,>=,between,in and like (Only for expression not beginning with
+⋅⋅⋅Index works with these operators <,<=,=,>,>=,between,in and like (Only for expression not beginning with
   % or _).

-* Not suggest columns which will be updated, inserted or deleted too frequently.
+3. Not suggest columns which will be updated, inserted or deleted too frequently.

-* Better to choose columns with big cardinality, so different values.
+4. Better to choose columns with big cardinality, so different values.
 It is easy to distinguish birthday with differentdates.
 It means nothing set index on gendar to distinguish gendar with only 'M' or 'F'.
 Because always half will be left.

 ⋅⋅⋅We could compte **Index Selectivity** to help us to choose.